 - Do I have to be able to speak Spanish?

 No, but it helps!

 Yes!
 As well as one bank, cafes, medical clinic, and a post office.
-Villa Las Tecas is one of the only local places with wi-fi!
+Wi-Fi is available, but we ask you to unplug to get the full experience.

 Yes!
 Of course!